Basic Airport Traffic Pattern

 Remember that we maintain airspeed in the pattern by adjustments to pitch and that pitch is most easily seen by the relative position of the cowling to the horizon.
 Any change to power or flaps should be followed by an adjustment to trim.
 Trim allows you to concentrate more on looking outside and control than on basic airspeed maintenance.

 Shape and Size

-We want a rectangular pattern, with our downwind about 0.5-1.0 nm from the runway.
+We want a rectangular pattern, with our downwind about 0.5-1.0 nm from the runway (0.75 seems to work well with the power settings I suggest).
 Initially, you may want a slightly wider pattern to give yourself just a little extra time, but please don’t fly a 747-sized pattern.
 Keeping this standard pattern, we’ll fly about 2 nm from the point where we begin our descent and will need to lose 1000 ft in about 2 minutes of descending.

 Takeoff and Upwind

 On takeoff, we want to stay over the runway centerline and on our upwind leg we want to fly on the extended centerline of the runway.
 Since your nose will be high, you may not be able to see the ground ahead of you, so choose something on the ground to parallel or a point on the horizon to fly toward.
 We usually choose a airspeed near Vy for our climbout.